vbauer/manet/README.md

   <dd>Remove FS storage on server startup (default is false).</dd>

   <dt>--compress</dt>
   <dd>Additional compression for captured screenshots using <a href="https://github.com/imagemin/imagemin">Imagemin</a> (default is false).
-File sizes are significantly reduced due to this, but it requires additional processing time.</dd>
+File sizes are significantly reduced due to this, but it requires additional processing time.
+Furthermore, imagemin is an optional dependency.
+It will be downloaded and installed in runtime during the first request, so it will take an additional time (one time).</dd>

   <dt>--silent</dt>
   <dd>Run Manet server with or without logging information (default is false).</dd>